The Straight Street Yamaha Scorpio Cafe Racer.

 The Custom exhaust on this one is a gem.
 The single cylinder breathes through an all stainless system, featuring an anti reverb chamber and dual single sided 43mm torpedo mufflers with internal torque cones to keep it from breathing too wide open.

-Other touches include, re-laced wheels, custom Motogadget Motoscope mount, trimmed up fenders and clip on bars with upgraded levers/throttle.
+Other touches included, re-laced wheels, custom Motogadget Motoscope mount, trimmed up fenders and clip on bars with upgraded levers/throttle.

 From head to toe the electrics on this little rip around were given the PBM treatment.
 From the upgraded push button switches, tucked away starter controls, to the New release V2 indicators and prototype Solar flare LED headlight set for release July 2017.
 Also Tucked away neatly are the brains of the operation, the latest version of the Black box control module.